solliancenet/challenge-modern-cloud-apps/modern-cloud-apps-challenge.md

 ### Challenge 0 success criteria

-1. You have successfully created an Azure resource group and populated it with the services created by the provided ARM template.
+1. You have successfully created an Azure resource group and populated it with the services provisioned by the provided ARM template.

     > **Note**: The deployment of the custom ARM template should finish in about 15 minutes.
 You can monitor the deployment's progress on the **Deployment** blade that opens when you start the ARM template deployment.